 The American Psychological Association lists several stressors that single parents face today, which include:

-Visitation and custody problems - The fact of being a single parent means there is yet another parent involved, usually.
+Visitation and custody problems – The fact of being a single parent means there is yet another parent involved, usually.
 The stress from interaction with your co-parent is common.
 In the case of being a single parent by choice, (adopting a child as a single man or woman or being artificially inseminated as a single woman) means there is no interaction with biological co-parents.
 However, that in and of itself can be stressful. for you and your child or children.
-How to manage these stressors is as varied as the many different types of family there are today.
+How to manage these stressors is as varied as the many different types of families there are today.
 However, open, honest communication is always important.

-Unresolved conflict between the co-parents - even if the conflict is not related to visitation and custody, if you and your ex are fighting about relationship issues, your new significant other, or anything – it becomes stressful
+Unresolved conflict between the co-parents – even if the conflict is not related to visitation and custody if you and your ex are fighting about relationship issues, your new significant other, or anything – it becomes stressful

 Extended family changes – you may have had to move to a different city or state as a result of the break up of your relationship.
 This is true for parents that were never married as well.
 As a result, your child is not as close to their extended family.
-Extended family changes can result if there is tension or "bad blood" between the co-parents family.
+Extended family changes can result if there is tension or “bad blood” between the co-parent’s family.

 Problems can arise from dating – Single parents face a challenge if they want to continue seeking romantic relationships.